CookieUzen/web-notes/_docs/math/AA/unit 1.md

 ---
 title: Sequence and Series
 description: Unit 1 of Math AA HL
 ---

 # Sequence, Series, and Sigma Notation

 A sequence is a list of number that is written in a defined order.
 A sequence usually follows a predefined list of rules.
 The numbers of the sequence are called terms.
-Sometimes, the sequence is also referred to as a progression.
+Sometimes, the sequence is also referred to as a progression

 $$\begin{aligned}\sum_{n=a}^{b} c\end{aligned}$$

 The Sigma Notation is way to write the addition of a sequence.
 Sigma notation is written above, $a,b,c$ are the variables.
 $a$ represents the starting value of $n$.
 $b$ represents the largest value of $n$.
 $c$ is the equation that is to be added.

 # Arithmetic and Geometric Sequences and Series

 ## Arithmetic Sequence